-A $622 million buy order, $6 billion dumped into the wrong account, 500,000 British pounds lost in a transaction; this is the stuff of nightmares.
-A fat finger trader is precisely that; a trade executed mistakenly by the wrong press of a button.
+A $622 million buy order, $6 billion dumped into the wrong account, and 500,000 British pounds lost in a transaction are the stuff of nightmares.
+A fat finger trader is precisely that: a trade is executed mistakenly by the wrong button press.

 Or, in my case and likely Roses’ as well, it’s the “cat-finger” trade.
 If you have animals “helping” you trade, that can be scary.
-And another thing, if you’re rushing to get in and out of trades, that won’t end well.
+And another thing is that it won’t end well if you rush to get in and out of trades.

-As a result, make sure that you’re not panicking to get into trades.
-And have your hot keys set up if you want to be in and out fast.
+As a result, ensure you’re not panicking to get into trades.
+And have your hotkeys set up if you want to be in and out fast.

 The circumstances can be dire, especially in today’s times of increasing algorithmic trades.
-This type of trading uses everything from advanced to complex mathematical models and formulas to execute lightning-fast trades if you’re not familiar.
+This type of trading uses everything from advanced to complex mathematical models and formulas to execute lightning-fast trades if you’re unfamiliar.

-Fat-finger trades can set a chain-reaction of events in place, similar to the domino effect.
-In some cases, the downward spiral can be catastrophic, such as during the stock market’s flash crash in 2010.
+Fat-finger trades can set a chain reaction of events, similar to the domino effect.
+The downward spiral can sometimes be catastrophic, such as during the stock market’s flash crash in 2010.

 You don’t get a get-out-of-jail-free card with every fat finger trade you make.
-Many if not all exchanges have specific deadlines to meet if you want to review and cancel your erroneous trade.
-Take the NYSE, for example; you only have 30 minutes from the time of execution to request a review and cancellation.
+Many, if not all, exchanges have specific deadlines to meet if you want to review and cancel your erroneous trade.
+Take the NYSE, for example; you only have 30 minutes from execution to request a review and cancellation.

-With that in mind, let’s take a look at some trades that were made in error and the affect that came from that.
+With that in mind, let’s look at some trades that were made in error and the effect of that.
 Yes, even the “pros” make fat finger trades now and again.

 - In 2015, a junior trader at Deutsche Bank processed the wrong figure and mistakenly put $6 billion into a U.S. hedge fund.